Freeze-In Dark Matter and Leptogenesis: a $\psi'$SM route: Dark Matter Phenomenology

 As expected, the DM abundance (resulting from the scalar decay) increases slowly with the expansion of the Universe.
 The abundance of DM freezes-in (saturates) when the equilibrium number density of $\mathcal{N}'s$ becomes Boltzmann suppressed.
 Once the DM asymptotic abundance $Y_{\mathcal{N}_{\rm DM}}(x=\infty)$ is obtained, one can use it to calculate the DM relic density,

 \bea \Omega_{\rm DM}h^2&=& 2.75\times10^8\bigg{(}\frac{M_{\rm DM}}{\rm GeV} \bigg{)}Y_{\mathcal{N}_{\rm DM}}(x=\infty). \eea

 The BPs presented in Table~\ref{tab2} satisfies the observed DM abundance $\Omega_{\rm DM}h^2=0.12\pm 0.0012$ \cite{Planck:2018vyg}.
 Finally, in the right panel of Fig.~\ref{fig:DM}, we show the allowed parameter space that remains consistent with the observed DM relic density shown by the black solid lines for three different masses of $\mathcal{N},~i.e.~ M_{\mathcal{N}}=10^2~\rm{GeV}, 10^4~\rm{GeV}$ and $10^6~\rm{GeV}$ respectively in the $M_{\rm DM}-v_{\psi'}$ plane.
 The two BPs are shown by the red and blue stars.
-While the coloured region on the left show the parameter space where the DM can be thermalized, the coloured region on the right shows: (i) region where $2M_{\rm DM}<2 M_{Z_{\psi'}}<M_{\mathcal{N}}/2$ for three different masses of $M_{\mathcal{N}}$ can be realized and (ii) $\Lambda>M_{\rm Pl}$.
+While the coloured region on the left show the parameter space where the DM can be thermalized, the coloured region on the right shows $\Lambda>M_{\rm Pl}$ for two different values of $c=1.0$ and $0.01$.
+While the colored region in the top is disallowed from the condition $M_\mathcal{N}<2 M_{\rm DM}$, the one at the bottom is excluded from the Lyman-$\alpha$ bound \cite{Decant:2021mhj}.
 As evident from the plot, the current setup allows for a DM candidate spanning a wide mass range, provided it is produced from the decay of $\mathcal{N}$.
+Although, we do not show a plot in $M_{\rm DM}-T_{\rm RH}$ plane, it can easily be obtained by replacing $v_{\psi'}$ with $T_{\rm RH}$ in the right panel of Fig. \ref{fig:DM} by choosing a certain (mild) hierarchies between $v_{\psi'}$ and $T_{\rm RH}$.